Guide, Updated 18 May 2026

 The London vs UK lens

-London is the largest single driver of UK route difficulty.
-The 18 London test centres run at a volume-weighted 38.0 percent versus the UK national 48.7 percent, a 10.7 percentage point gap.
-The London average conceals considerable internal variation (Chingford 36.5 to Sidcup 59) but the average is structurally lower because London routes compound 4 to 6 difficult features per route where rural routes have 0 to 2.
-If London were excluded from the national figure, the rest of the UK would average 50.1 percent.
+London is one of the largest single drivers of UK route difficulty.
+Greater London test centres run at a volume-weighted average of roughly 47.9 percent, just below the UK national 48.66 percent.
+That headline conceals considerable internal variation: the toughest London centres sit well below the average because their routes compound 4 to 6 difficult features per route where rural routes have 0 to 2.
 The research/london-vs-uk-pass-rate page covers the London picture in detail.

 How to use route difficulty in your booking